UK 261 Flight Delay & Cancellation Compensation - Know Your Rights

 - Step 3: File directly with the airline through their online claim form or contact their customer service.

-If you’re having trouble securing your flight delay compensation for flight disruptions like the airline taking too long to reply or denying your claim, contact the Skycop team today.
+If you are having trouble securing compensation for flight disruptions, such as the airline taking too long to respond or denying your claim, contact the Skycop team today.

 Demand Сompensation for Your Disrupted Flight